marklogic/mlxprs/README.md

 }
 ```

+Note that marklogic.documentsDb *must* be declared - see [issue 109](https://github.com/marklogic-community/mlxprs/issues/109).

 You can also set `marklogic.authType` to `DIGEST` or `BASIC`.
 Digest is the default,
 and works even if the server is running basic authentication.